 8 - Cap Barbell Adjustable Weighted Vest

-It’s relatively quick and easy to swap out a weight if you need to, and we liked that the materials don’t tend to get sweaty and smelly.
+It’s relatively quick and easy to swap out a weight if you need to, and I liked that the materials don’t tend to get sweaty and smelly.
 It should be easy enough to wipe down after use.

 - Material: Nylon and Polyester

 - One of the highest weight limits we could find

 - Easy to adjust the weight vest pockets as needed

 - Sweat-resistant so doesn’t get smelly